 An individual study plan shall be established for each doctoral student, specifying details such as funding, supervision, coursework, and thesis work.
-The programme comprises 240 ECTS credits for the award of a doctoral degree.
+The programme comprises 240 ECTS credits for a doctoral degree.
 A doctoral student admitted to a programme leading to a doctoral degree may, if they so wish, pursue a licentiate degree as an intermediate goal.
+The requirements for the licentiate degree are described in the corresponding general syllabus.

-Doctoral education leading to a doctoral degree corresponds to four years of full-time study.
-It consists of coursework amounting to 90-120 ECTS credits and a doctoral thesis equivalent to 120-150 ECTS credits.
+Doctoral education leading to a Doctoral degree corresponds to four years of full-time study.
+It consists of coursework amounting to 60-90 ECTS credits and a doctoral thesis equivalent to 150-180 ECTS credits.